BenDavidJamin/LoanBox/readme.md

  The problem with testing is generally the overhead in setup.
 Hopefully this setup with testem will remove some of the head aches.
 All of the test scripts use requirejs so imported the files you want to do testing on can be done in an AMD fashion.

- Ensure that testem is install on your machine.
+ Ensure that testem is installed on your machine.

     npm install -g testem